 Course and DPT program evaluation are an important mechanism used by the program faculty to evaluate curriculum goals and objectives, as well as to meet Commission on Accreditation in Physical Therapy Education (CAPTE) standards for continuation of accreditation status.
-Students participate in this process through a number of mechanisms; formal course/instructor evaluation, Student-Faculty Liaison discussions, evaluation of the clinical education experience, end of year surveys, exit interviews and alumni surveys.
+Students participate in this process through a number of mechanisms; formal course/instructor evaluation, Student-Faculty Liaison discussions, evaluation of the clinical education experience, end of year surveys, and alumni surveys.

-Students should take the responsibility to participate in the program's evaluation processes seriously and provide constructive feedback to assist the faculty in its efforts to keep the program progressive and timely.
+Students should take the responsibility to participate in the program's evaluation processes seriously and provide constructive feedback to assist the faculty in its efforts to maximize the student learning experience and prepare students in becoming autonomous practitioners.